cue-lang/cue/doc/contribute.md

 $ git checkout -b mybranch
 $ [edit files...]
 $ git add [files...]
-$ git codereview change   # create commit in the branch
+$ git codereview change -s   # create commit in the branch
 $ [edit again...]
 $ git add [files...]
-$ git codereview change   # amend the existing commit with new changes
+$ git codereview change -s   # amend the existing commit with new changes
 $ [etc.]
 ```

 - **Step 3:** Test your changes, re-running `go test`.
 ```
 $ go test ./...              # recompile and test
 ```

 - **Step 4:** Send the changes for review to Gerrit using `git`
 `codereview` `mail` (which doesn't use e-mail, despite the name).
 ```
 $ git codereview mail        # send changes to Gerrit
 ```

 - **Step 5:** After a review, apply changes to the same single commit